phl-r/.github/profile/README.md

 *   **🤝 Collaboration:** Connecting Pinoy R users to share knowledge and build better tools together.

 ---
-## Why join and contribute to PinasR?
+## 🤔 Why join and contribute to PinasR?

-**For the developers:** We’ve built a centralized infrastructure to mirror Filipino-made R packages directly to R-Universe.
+** 👨🏻‍💻 For the developers:** We’ve built a centralized infrastructure to mirror Filipino-made R packages directly to R-Universe.
 Here’s why you should list your package here:

 **Instant Compatibility Checks:** Every time you push code, our registry automatically triggers a build across Windows, macOS, and Linux.
 You get a real-time status on whether your package is cross-platform compatible without setting up complex CI/CD yourself.